 Context and objectives

-In recent years, satellite observations of SIF have been used to derive photosynthetic activity.
+In recent years, satellite observations of Solar-Induced chlorophyll Fluorescence (SIF) have been used to derive photosynthetic activity.
 Given that photosynthesis and transpiration are synchronized through the opening and closing of the stomata, we hypothesise that SIF data may be valuable to diagnose ecosystem transpiration.
 Here we propose to exploit the potential SIF observations to derive vegetation stress, and transpiration.
-Objectives:

 - To show the potential of SIF to reflect vegetation stress in relation to transpiration.